You are here

 Board of Appeal Chairmanship

-- By Council Decision of 19 February 2018, Mr. Paul A.C.E.
-VAN DER KOOIJ has been appointed Chairperson of the Board of Appeal of the Community Plant Variety Office for a period of five years from 19 February 2018.
+• By Council Decision of 29 January 2024, Mr. Stefan MARTIN (COI) has been appointed Chairperson of the Board of Appeal of the Community Plant Variety Office for a period of five years from 19 February 2024.
 The complete text of the decision is available on the EUR-Lex site.

-- By Council Decision of 16 June 2016, Ms. Sari Kaarina HAUKKA, the alternate to the Chairperson of the Board of Appeal of the Community Plant Variety Office was renewed for a period of 5 years with effect from 15 October 2016.
+• By Council Decision of 20 December 2021, Mr. Marcus NAVIN-JONES (COI) has been appointed Alternate to the Chairperson of the Board of Appeal of the Community Plant Variety Office for a period of five years with effect from 20 February 2022.
 Complete content of the decision is available on the EUR-Lex site.

 Qualified members